 The four basic types of aid are scholarships, grants, loans, and work-study employment.
 Since many students are eligible for several of types of assistance, the Office of Financial Aid usually offers a combination of these in a financial aid package.

 Aid can be merit-based (awarded on the basis of standards such as academic achievement) or need-based (awarded on the basis of financial need as determined by the FAFSA.)
 Most scholarships are merit-based, while grants, loans, and work-study are generally need-based.

 Grants are based on need and do not have to be repaid.
-When awarding policies and funds permit, the financial aid package includes grant funds.
 Federal Pell Grants are based on exceptional need.
 They are awarded to undergraduate students who are citizens or eligible noncitizens and who have not earned a bachelor’s degree.
-The maximum Pell Grant award is $6,395 for the 2020–2021 award year.
+The maximum Pell Grant award is $7,385 for the 2023–2024 award year.
 Students who file the FAFSA are automatically considered for a Pell Grant.
 Eligibility is determined by the federal government.
-Award amounts depend on a student’s Estimated Family Contribution (EFC) and whether enrollment is full time or below.
+Award amounts depend on a student’s Estimated Family Contribution (EFC) and enrollment status.

 Loans allow students to postpone paying some of the costs of their education until they have completed school.
 A financial aid offer generally includes a long-term, low-interest loan.
 Borrowers must realize their commitment and responsibility to repay according to repayment schedules.
 Before accepting a loan, students should assess their total educational debt and ability to repay after graduation.
 Eligibility is based on a minimum enrollment of 6 credits per semester.